 "Challis Island", near Landbeach, was created for the Dickerson family and includes a lagoon and tavern.

 However, the family did not seek planning permission for the structures before work started.

 The district council has started a 21-day consultation after which they will decide whether the island can stay.

-Kettering-based The Master Wishmakers created the island within a lake on the site of a former quarry.'Not visible'
+Kettering-based The Master Wishmakers created the island within a lake on the site of a former quarry.

 Five mainly timber "recreational buildings" were designed to resemble an abandoned 18th Century colonial island.

 They include the pub, a "lubbers' locker", "coffer cabin", "dead man's deck" and "gibbet gate".

 The retrospective planning document states the lake and landscaping has also been improved to encourage wildlife.